Recovery of Species Under the Endangered Species Act

 A primary role for NOAA Fisheries in recovering endangered and threatened species is to set goals for each species’ recovery comeback through the development of recovery plans.
-NOAA Fisheries works with the U.S. Fish and Wildlife Service and other federal agencies, the states, tribes, and other stakeholders to recover listed species.
+NOAA Fisheries works with other federal agencies, states, tribes, and other stakeholders to recover listed species.

 NOAA Fisheries publishes recovery plans, which are sometimes prepared with the assistance of recovery teams, contractors, state agencies, and others.
 Recovery plans do not necessarily represent the views, official positions, or approval of any individuals or agencies involved in the plans’ preparation, other than NOAA Fisheries.
 They represent the official position of NOAA Fisheries only after they have been signed by the Assistant or Regional Administrator.
 Recovery plans are guidance and planning documents only.
 Public or private parties are not legally obligated to implement any actions identified in the plans beyond existing legal requirements.
 Nothing in the plans should be interpreted as a commitment or requirement that any federal agency obligate or pay funds in any one fiscal year in excess of appropriations made by Congress for that fiscal year in contravention of the Anti-Deficiency Act, 31 U.S.C. § 1341, or any other law or regulation.
 Approved recovery plans may be updated in response to new findings, changes in species status, and completed recovery actions.